-CONFIGURING THE AD5781
+CONFIGURING THE AD5791

-After power-on, the AD5781 must be configured for normal operating mode before programming the output.
+After power-on the AD5791 must be configured to put it into normal operating mode before programming the output.
 To do this, the control register must be programmed.
 The DAC is removed from tristate by clearing the DACTRI bit, and the output clamp is removed by clearing the OPGND bit.
-At this point, the output goes to $V{\text{REFN}}$ unless an alternative value is first programmed to the DAC register.
+At this point, the output goes to $V{\text{REFN}}$ , unless an alternative value is first programmed to the DAC register.